facebook

 Education : Ph.D.
 (University of Groningen)

-Dr. Amit Chattopadhyay received his Ph.D degree in "Certified Geometric Computation" from Johann Bernoulli Institute (JBI) of Mathematics and Computer Science at University of Groningen in the Netherlands (July 2005-Jan 2011).
-After receiving his Ph.D he worked as a postdoctoral fellow at Universite Catholique de Louvain in Belgium (Feb, 2011-July, 2012), at University of Leeds in UK (Aug, 2012-Aug, 2015) and at IISc, Bangalore (Sept, 2015-Jan 2016).
-He holds an M.Tech degree in Computer Science from Indian Statistical Institute (Kolkata), an M.Sc degree in Mathematics from Indian Institute of Technology (Kharagpur), and a B.Sc (Mathematics Hons.) degree from University of Calcutta.
-His research interests include Computational Topology and Data Analysis, Certified Geometric Computation, Scientific Visualization, Optimization on Matrix Manifolds, and Level Set Method.
+Dr. Amit Chattopadhyay received his Ph.D degree in "Certified Geometric Computation" from Johann Bernoulli Institute (JBI) of Mathematics and Computer Science at University of Groningen in the Netherlands in Jan 2011.
+After receiving his Ph.D he worked as a postdoctoral fellow at Universite Catholique de Louvain in Belgium, at University of Leeds in UK and at IISc, Bangalore.
+He holds an M.Tech degree in Computer Science from Indian Statistical Institute (Kolkata), and an M.Sc degree in Mathematics from Indian Institute of Technology (Kharagpur).
+His research interests include Topological Data Analysis, Scientific Visualization, Certified Geometric Computing, Optimization on Matrix Manifolds, and Level Set Methods.

 Other Links: INRS-Page, Genealogy ID, Erdös Number: 3, Einstein Number: 5